Onkar627/Black-Friday/README.md

 # Black Friday

-Analysis of data of Black Friday sales
+This project is analyse the data of Black Friday sales.The dataset is taken from kaggle.